-Giant killer salamander – level 3
+Giant Killer Salamander – level 3

-What do you think about this news?
+What do you think about this animal?

 LEARN 3000 WORDS with NEWS IN LEVELS

 News in Levels is designed to teach you 3000 words in English.
 Please follow the instructions